andy-tomkinson/japanimaniacs/_posts/2018-09-22-osaka-and-kyoto-2.markdown

 I was not blown away by the Shinkansen.
 It's as good as the TGV (minus the delays).
 Plus because the fast lines are completely isolated from the regular ones, you always end up having to change to connect to a city.
-One fun thing about the local trains, which we discover a day later, is that you can grab them by pairs (not to be confused with "by the pussy") and change their orientations.
+One fun thing about the seat backs on local trains, which we discover a day later, is that you can grab them by pairs (not to be confused with "by the pussy") and change their orientations.
 Genius.

 Today after so much sight-seeing, we are feeling the wounds that plague tourists.
 Andy has a weakening knee and my soles are almost constantly on fire.
 Fun times.